-Death & the Maiden’s co-founder, Sarah Troop, delves into the reasons underlying the current interest many women seem to have with death, and the rise of the Death Positive movement.
+Death & the Maiden’s co-founder, Sarah Chavez, delves into the reasons underlying the current interest many women seem to have with death, and the rise of the Death Positive movement.
 Exploring a question persistently asked and rooted at the very core of Death & the Maiden: Why are so many women currently interested in death and at the forefront of this movement?

 The seed for Death & the Maiden was planted with a question, one that is persistently asked of all of us involved in the death positive movement – Why do you think so many women are currently interested in death and are at the forefront of the movement?